patriciogonzalezvivo/thebookofshaders/08/README.md

 ![](rotate.jpg)

-That will looks like the following code:
+That looks like the following code:

 <div class="codeAndCanvas" data="cross-rotate.frag"></div>